zakzc/mypersonalpage/README.md

 - <del> Implement the navigation dynamically, using onClick.
 - <del> Use the state and props to update the navigation.
 - <del> Work on style implementation for the contents.
-- Solve the image import for svgs.<br>
+- <del> Solve the image import for svgs.<br>
-		1. Use a constant to load the image.
+		1. <del> Use a constant to load the image.
 Make an area in the json file for the images.<br>
 		2. Make a function that maps the image addresses into an array, like in the original verstion.
 - <del> Refactor the contacts in the json file and add the links.
 - <del> Add the links to the Projects (also from json file)
-- Remove all console.logs used during development.
+- <del> Remove all console.logs used during development.
-- Finally, go error message by error message in the console and fix all of them.
-Console must be totally clean at the end.
+- <del> Finally, go error message by error message in the console and fix all of them.
+Console must be totally clean at the end.</del>
+	1. Can't fix the error map message, since it comes from Chrome and seems to be a bug.

 #### CSS
 - <del>Make grids using flexbox.